JenSusann/examprep_ML2/README_NLP_Part2.md

 ## 📋 Import-to-Package Mapping

-This table helps you understand which `pip install` command is required for each Python import used in this project.
+This table helps you understand which `pip install` or `!pip install` command is required for each Python import used in this project.

 | **Import** | **pip install** | **Description** |
 |------------|------------------|-----------------|